enabledhq/enabledhq.github.io/_posts/2016-10-25-digital-transformation.md

 To recap, next time someone says they can offer “Digital Transformation,” check if their proposal:

+- Doesn’t just present the issue through a single lens, e.g. marketing or IT
 - Goes beyond technology and considers the human and business side of things
-- Doesn’t present the issue through a single lens, e.g. marketing or IT

 # Digital disruption